 Currently, the supported HTTP Verbs are:

-If the HTTP reply is contains an OK status code (2xx) and an
+If the HTTP reply contains an HTTP OK status code (2xx) and a

 X-MQTT-Topic header, the reply payload will be published to this topic.